guangwenz/django-rss-plugin/README.rst

 Django CMS RSS Plugin
 =====================

-Simple plugin to show a a rss feed in your django cms site.
+Simple plugin to show an RSS feed in your django cms site.

 Features
 ========
 * Show specified number of feeds in the page.
 * You can choose to open the feed in current window or new window.
-* Show any rss feed you specified, it can be your external rss url, or your internal rss relative url like '/myblog/rss'.
+* Show any RSS feed you specified, it can be your external RSS url, or your internal RSS relative url like '/myblog/rss'.
 * The feed list would be cached for specified time long.
 * You can choose the template of your RSS feed or use the default